 Johnstown man sentenced in 2020 shooting incidents

 Oct.
-14—EBENSBURG. — A Johnstown man was sentenced in Cambria County court on Monday for his involvement in two 2020 shootings.
+15—EBENSBURG, Pa. — A Johnstown man was sentenced in Cambria County court on Monday for his involvement in two 2020 shootings.

 Terrell Jackson Branche, 19, entered a guilty plea to recklessly endangering another person and carrying firearms without a license in July.
 He was sentenced to a minimum of three years and four months, to a maximum of seven years in prison and a maximum of two years probation, by President Judge Norman A. Krumenacker III.